 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Pharmacy Network Services, Inc. use health information about you for treatment, to obtain payment for treatment, to evaluate the quality of care you receive, and for other administrative and operational purposes.
+Pharmacy Network Services, Inc. may use health information about you for treatment, to obtain payment for treatment, to evaluate the quality of care you receive, and for other administrative and operational purposes.
 Your health information is contained in a medical record that is the physical property and responsibility of Pharmacy Network Services.
 Pharmacy Network Services is required by law to maintain the privacy of health information about you and provide you with this notice of our legal duties and privacy practices with respect to your health information (“Notice of Privacy Practices” or “Notice”).
 We must abide by the terms of this Notice currently in effect.
 Pharmacy Network Services reserves the right to change the terms of this Notice, our privacy practices, and to make the new provisions effective for all protected health information we maintain.
-You may contact Pharmacy Network Services or Pharmacy Network Service’s Chief Privacy Officer at the address or phone listed below to obtain a revised Notice of Privacy Practices.
+You may contact Pharmacy Network Services, Inc. Chief Privacy Officer at the address or phone listed below to obtain a revised Notice of Privacy Practices.

 Protected Health Information (PHI) is information that may identify you and that relates to your past, present, or future physical or mental health or condition, the provision of health care products and services to you or payment for such services.
 This Notice describes how we may use and disclose PHI about you, as well as how you obtain access to such PHI.
 This Notice also describes your rights with respect to your PHI.
 We are required by HIPAA to provide this Notice to you.